How To Be More Productive In Your Biz (And Happier, Too!)

-(This also means I’ve been more productive, and have been able to develop biz challenges + my first course — something I was just wayyy too overwhelmed to do before!)
+(This also means I’ve been more productive, and have been able to develop biz challenges + my first big program — something I was just wayyy too overwhelmed to do before!)

 Food is the only way to fuel yourself; by feeding yourself well you are doing what I think is THE most necessary thing to be strong, alert, happy, and able to get your work done.
 Here are some easy tips that really helped me:

 1. Stop being afraid of (good) fats.
 Use the 2% milk.
 Snack on the olives.
 Add the avocado.